Copyright Procedures and Guidelines

 Items not needing written permission

 All registered OA groups and service bodies have permission to reprint any OA print material currently on the OA website (downloadable PDF files or text) without having to submit a written request to the WSO.
 This does not include permission to reprint photographs or illustrations on the OA website.
 The materials listed below may also be reprinted without written permission.
-When using OA material, cite the source and include the following: Copyright Overeaters Anonymous.
-All rights reserved.
+When using OA material, cite the source and include the following: Copyright Overeaters Anonymous, Inc. All rights reserved.

 All registered OA groups and service bodies also have permission to translate and reprint any OA print material currently on the OA website (downloadable PDF files or text) and the materials listed below without written permission.
 This does not include permission to reprint photographs or illustrations on the OA website.
 The translated manuscript must include the following in the language of the translation: This is a translation of OA-approved literature. © [date of translation] Copyright Overeaters Anonymous, Inc. All rights reserved.